lewis1190/weather-app-hackathon-team-3/README.md

 ### Structure

 The structure of the site is simple as it is a one-page website with two navigations forecast and about.
-It includes a search bar at the top, an interactive heat-map button with auto-refresh under which weather cards are displayed, and buttons to select hourly and daily weather reports with update now button.
+It includes a search bar at the top, an auto-refresh control under which weather cards are displayed, and buttons to select hourly and daily weather reports with an "Update now" button.

 ### Skeleton